 Human genome research leaps ahead at SFU

-Researchers in Simon Fraser University’s Computational Biology lab have produced a new method of carrying out human genome comparisons that may help scientists and health care professionals predict the likelihood of conditions such as autism and mental retardation.
+A deeper understanding of how the human genome varies may help scientists and health care professionals predict the likelihood of conditions such as autism and mental retardation.

-The findings imply much higher accuracy in pinpointing the potential genomic causes of certain conditions, such as autism, in children with healthy parents.
+This implies much better accuracy in pinpointing the potential genomic causes of certain conditions, such as autism, in children who have healthy parents.